Acting ICE Director Mark Morgan says he's got 'green light' to continue removing illegal immigrants

 TRUMP DELAYS PLANNED ICE RAIDS TO SEE IF CONGRESS CAN SOLVE BORDER CRISIS

-The change of heart came after House Speaker Nancy Pelosi, D-Calif, called Trump Friday asking him to call off the raids, a source familiar with the situation told Fox News.
+The change of heart came after House Speaker Nancy Pelosi, D-Calif, called Trump on Friday, asking him to call off the raids, a source familiar with the situation told Fox News.

-Acting ICE Director Mark Morgan said on "Justice with Judge Jeanine" on Fox News Saturday that the postponement will "give Congress another chance on a bipartisan method to actually get together, pass this supplement, so that we can enforce the rule of law, positively impact this crisis and maintain the integrity of this system."
+Acting ICE Director Mark Morgan said on "Justice with Judge Jeanine" on Fox News on Saturday that the postponement will "give Congress another chance on a bipartisan method to actually get together, pass this supplement, so that we can enforce the rule of law, positively impact this crisis and maintain the integrity of this system."

-The administration has been ramping up pressure on Congress amidst the escalating crisis at the southern border, as more than 140,000 migrants were encountered or apprehended at the border in May.
+The administration has been ramping up pressure on Congress amid the escalating crisis at the southern border, as more than 140,000 migrants were encountered or apprehended at the border in May.

 "It's outrageous.
 Congress should get together and fix this," Morgan said.